Transactionalism: Metaphysics: transactional (vs. self-actional or interactional)

-In the nature of change and being, "that which acts and that which is acted upon" always undergo a reciprocal relationship that is affected by the presence and influence of the other.
-We as human beings, as part of nature as an organism "integral to (as opposed to separate from, above or outside of) any investigation and inquiry may use a transactionalist approach to expand our personal knowledge so as to solve life's complex problems.
+In the nature of change and being, “that which acts [subject] and that which is acted upon [object]” always undergo a reciprocal relationship affected by the presence and influence of the other.
+Human beings, as part of nature and understood as organisms, are integral to—instead of separate from or above—any investigation or inquiry of a situation.
+A transactionalist approach may be employed to expand personal knowledge and address complex problems of life within this organism-environment relationship.

 The purpose of transactionalism is not to discover what is already there, but for a person to seek and interpret senses, objects, places, positions, or any aspect of transactions between one's Self and one's environment (including objects, other people, and their symbolic interactions) in terms of the aims and desires each one needs and wants to satisfy and fulfill.
 It is essential that one simultaneously take into account the needs and desires of others in one's environment or ecology to avoid the self-actional or self-empowerment ideology of a rugged and competitive individualism.
 While other philosophies may discuss similar ethical concerns, this co-constitutive and reciprocal element of problem-solving is central to transactionalism.

 To put it simply, "to experience is to transact; in point of fact, experience is a transaction of organism-environment."
 In other words, what is "known" by the knower (or organism) is always filtered and shaped by both internal and external moods and narratives, mirrored in and through our relationships to the physical affordances and constraints in our environment or in specific ecologies.

 The metaphysics of transactional inquiry is characterized in the pragmatic writing of William James who insists that "single barreled terms," terms like "thought" and "thing," actually stop or block inquiries into what is known and how we know it.
 Instead, a transactional orientation of 'double-barreledness' or the "interdependence of aspects of experience" must always be considered.
-James offers his readers insight into the "double-barreledness" of experience with an apt proposition:Is the preciousness of a diamond a quality of the gem [the thing] or is it a feeling in our mind [the thought]?
-Practically we treat it as both or as either, according to the temporary direction of our thought.
-The 'experienced' and the 'experiencing,' the 'seen' and the 'seeing,' are, in actuality, only names for a single fact.
+James offers his readers insight into the "double-barreledness" of experience with an apt proposition:

 What is real then, from a transactionist perspective, must be constantly reevaluated relative to man as organism-environment in a co-constitutive and reciprocal dynamic with people, personalities, situations, aims, and given the needs each party seeks to satisfy.